psemiletov/tea-qt/README.md

   **qmake** - the traditional one, good for Qt4-Win32-OS/2-Slackware builds.
 TEA's qmake project file is old and obscure.

-  **cmake** - good for Qt5/Qt6 build, the reference one for TEA.
+  **cmake** - good for Qt5/Qt6 build, the reference number one for TEA.
 I recommend to use cmake to build TEA package.

-  **meson** - I use it internally.
-Does not have the printer support.

 4. For the qmake build, to override the default installation path (/usr/local, with binary at /usr/local/bin) use: